gboeing/ppd430/syllabus/readme.md

   - Wheelan, Naked Statistics, intro + ch.
 1
   - Urdan, Statistics in Plain English, ch.
 1. [USC link](https://ebookcentral.proquest.com/lib/socal/reader.action?docID=3060431).

-Individual reflection 1 due the day before class.

 ## Sep 10 - Coding Bootcamp I

+Group exercise 1 due the day before class.

 We introduce the basics of Python, a powerful programming language for data analysis, visualization, and software development.
 We work with Python via the Jupyter notebook, which lets you use Python in an interactive coding environment.